Structured Sparsity Inducing Adaptive Optimizers for Deep Learning: Proofs

 \subsection{Weighted proximal operator of $\ell_{2}$}

 Based on \cref{lem:weighted-prox-to-prox}, in order to compute the weighted proximal operator of $h(\vx) = \lambda\|\vx\|_{2}$, it is sufficient to compute the (unweighted) proximal operator $h\circ \mA^{-1/2}$.
-The following proposition shows how to compute this operator, up to a change of variable (to simplify the notation), for a diagonal positive definite matrix $\mD$.
+The following proposition shows how to compute this operator, up to a change of variable (to simplify the notation), for a diagonal positive definite matrix $\mD$. \cref{prop:prox-l2-unweighted} is based on a result derived in \citep{li2020proxl2}; we include the proof here for completeness.

-\begin{proposition} Let $\mD = \diag(d_{1}, \ldots, d_{n})$ be a positive definite diagonal matrix (i.e. $d_{i} > 0$ for all $i$), and $h(\vx) = \lambda \|\vx\|_{2}$ the $\ell_{2}$ penalty.
+\begin{proposition}[\citealp{li2020proxl2}] Let $\mD = \diag(d_{1}, \ldots, d_{n})$ be a positive definite diagonal matrix (i.e. $d_{i} > 0$ for all $i$), and $h(\vx) = \lambda \|\vx\|_{2}$ the $\ell_{2}$ penalty.
 The proximal operator of $h \circ \mD$ is given by

 where $\theta^{\star} > 0$ is the unique positive solution of

 \end{proposition}

 \begin{proof} Let us first recall the definition of the proximal operator of $h \circ \mD$